bigfix/developer.bigfix.com/site/reference/types/filesystem.md

 # volume of &lt;filesystem&gt; : string

-This is a &lt;Plain&lt; property inspector that takes a &lt;filesystem&lt; type and returns a &lt;volume&lt; type.
+This is a &lt;Plain&gt; property inspector that takes a &lt;filesystem&gt; type and returns a &lt;volume&gt; type.